-The flipside of the culture of caring?
+The flip side of the culture of caring?
 This is an atmosphere in which every employee is pitted against every other employee.
-Strength and decisiveness are valued, and all leaders are confident, charismatic, and adept at providing clear and decisive direction.
+Strength and decisiveness are valued, and all leaders are confident, charismatic, and adept at providing a clear and decisive direction.

 These organisations will have a strong hierarchy, and they may excel at achieving their results.
 But is it sustainable?
 The price to pay for success is an atmosphere that many may find toxic, which can be terrible for employee wellbeing.